xianhadia/xianhadia.github.io/_posts/2026-01-26-classicalem.md

 # 1. Sources

-The causal chain $\text{source} \;\longrightarrow\; \text{field} \;\longrightarrow\; \text{observable}$ reflects the factorization of physics into three components: excitations (sources), propagation through a medium (determined by materials and boundary conditions), and the mapping of fields into measurable quantiites (observations).
+The causal chain \text{source} \\longrightarrow\\ \text{field} \\longrightarrow\\ \text{observable} reflects the factorization of physics into three components: excitations (sources), propagation through a medium (determined by materials and boundary conditions), and the mapping of fields into measurable quantiites (observations).
 The notes within my classical electromagnetism section will follow this structure with the first section modeling sources.

 ---